-Bed Bath & Beyond Inc. (BBBY) fell the most since its stock market debut after forecasting fiscal second- quarter profit that was less than analysts’ estimated amid slowing same-store sales.
+Bed Bath & Beyond Inc. (BBBY:US) fell the most since its stock market debut after forecasting fiscal second- quarter profit that was less than analysts’ estimated amid slowing same-store sales.

 Profit per share in the quarter ending in August may be 97 cents to $1.03, the company said yesterday in a statement.
 The average of 24 analysts’ estimates compiled by Bloomberg was $1.08.

 Bed Bath & Beyond said comparable-store sales in the first quarter rose 3 percent compared with 7 percent a year earlier.
 Analysts projected (BBBY:US) a gain of 3.8 percent, the average of five estimates compiled by Bloomberg.

 “Despite the ongoing economic challenges that are affecting consumers, our fundamental business strategy remains unchanged: to offer a broad assortment of merchandise at everyday low prices with superior customer service,” Chief Executive Officer Steven Temares said during a conference call yesterday.

 In May, Bed Bath & Beyond agreed to buy Cost Plus Inc. (CPWM:US) for $495 million in cash to add its World Market and Cost Plus Imports chains.
 The deal would give Bed Bath & Beyond 295 new stores along with another e-commerce platform to help it compete with retailers such as Amazon.com Inc. and Target Corp.
 (TGT:US)

 Bed Bath & Beyond had 1,180 stores as of May 26.

 To contact the reporter on this story: Leslie Patton in Chicago at email@example.com

 To contact the editor responsible for this story: Robin Ajello at firstname.lastname@example.org